Ideal Place for Penile Implant Surgery

 , you must then decide who will perform your penile implant surgery and where to have the procedure.
 While many patients believe that large, big-name hospitals are the best choice for surgery that is not always the case.
 With highly specialized procedures such as penile prosthesis surgery

 , surgeon selection and procedure location are of utmost importance.

 Why Dr. Eid recommends outpatient surgical centers for penile implants

-In order to ensure the most sterile conditions possible for each patient, Dr. Eid and Dr. Cohen perform all penile implants as outpatient procedures at a small surgical center.
+In order to ensure the most sterile conditions possible for each patient, Dr. Eid performs all penile implant surgeries as outpatient procedures at a small surgical center.

 Successful penile implant surgery requires:

 - A highly experienced surgeon